djannot/dcos-demos/dcos-secure-pipeline/README.md

 There is lighter version of this demo available [here](README-light.md).

+There are also 2 additional demos:

+- the Spam/Ham demo that allow you to understand how to use the DC/OS Spark service with secured (Kerberos and TLS) HDFS and Kafka
+- the TensorFlowOnSpark demo to allow you to understand how to use distributed TensorFlow, GPUs and Mesos quotas.

 ## Prerequisites

 You need to provision a DC/OS Enterprise Edition cluster in either `permissive` or `strict` mode.